festicket/front-end-meta/proposals/routing.md

 We want to manage URLs in a consistent way, with only one configuration that can be used both for routing and for generating URLs.

-A centralised router object can keep track of all the URL definitions.
-This router will generate all the different routers (React Router, Express routing etc.) and URLs.
+A centralised router object keep track of all the URL definitions.
+This router generates all the different routers (React Router, Express routing etc.) and URLs.

 ### URL definitions